 - Build a cadre of strong HRBPs willing to get out on the shop floor and to solicit inputs from long-time personnel on the floor

-- Source a strong AGM
+- Source a strong associate general manager

 - Create robust training programs that offer mentor-mentee opportunities for long-term growth